planarnetwork/planar-network/_posts/2018-10-09-traintickets-to-featured-on-blocktimes.md

 ---
-title: Public transit GTFS feeds
+title: traintickets.to in the news
 date: 2018-10-09 06:00
 lastmod: 2019-10-09 06:00
 description: >-